TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 ROM0 has miscellaneous housekeeping control signals like reset the ring counter and increment the program counter.

-In the second photo, the temporary register control wiring from the register selectors has been replaced.
+In the second picture, the temporary register control wiring from the register selectors has been replaced with permanent connections.
 The Loader has also been upgraded.
-The first version used 1-to-2 multiplexors to allow that Loader to control the RAM and MAR.
-These were replaced with registers that
+The first version used 1-to-2 multiplexers to allow the Loader to access the RAM and MAR.
-[directly controlled the register selectors](../loader/#current-design---expanded-register-selects), allowing the Loader to read or write to any system register, including the RAM.
+These multiplexers were replaced with registers that [directly controlled the register selectors](../loader/#current-design---expanded-register-selects), allowing the Loader to read or write to any system register, including the RAM.
+With this change, the Loader/Monitor was able to add many new features, including a self-test of the NQSAP hardware.

-This first instruction set had only a dozen or so instructions.
+The first instruction set had only a dozen or so instructions.
 The later addition of more registers and addressing mode grew the instruction set to over one hundred unique opcodes.